shuzhanfan/shuzhanfan.github.io/_posts/2018-02-13-model-evaluation-metrics.md

 One common headache newcomers to machine learning have is to differentiate the nuances among the distinct evaluation metrics.
 I came across the same issue when I was in my first machine learning class.
 Back to that time, I searched extensively online and read a bunch of articles trying to figure out which one is which.
 And I found that the most efficient way to untangle this and fully understand the concepts is to use a contingency table, or called a confusion matrix.

+Note: For the ease of demonstration and explanation, below I will talk in case of binary classification, in which the target variable only has two classes to be predicted.

 ### Confusion matrix

 Wikipedia provides an excellent [<u>confusion matrix</u>](https://en.wikipedia.org/wiki/Confusion_matrix) illustrating all the formulas for all the metrics.
 While helpful, I found this confusion matrix kind of tedious since I won't use all of the metrics and I only care about a few of them.
 So I decided to make a simplified version out of that confusion matrix, just showing the formulas for the four most commonly used metrics.
 Also, I'll show you a real example on how to calculate them and how they differ in practice.